 The importance of bottles cannot be emphasized enough in the world today.
-It makes holding, transporting and the packaging of matter easy and convenient.
+It makes holding, transporting, and the packaging of matter easy and convenient.
 With that said, there has to be a responsible way of maintaining a balance between the bottles that are produced, and those that are disposed of completely.
-This will only be achievable through recycling.
+This will only be achievable through bottle recycling.

 Why Is Bottle Recycling Important?

 - Recycling reduces pollution to the environment by getting rid of waste bottles and cans.

 - With less pollution of the environment, habitats are preserved and global warming is curbed.